BoraxTheClean/adaptable-antelopes/README.md

 - `CTRL+E` Turn text like `:smile:` into :smile:
 - `ALT+O` Open link under cursor

+## Now with more color customization
+- Under the View tab is now color settings
+- Set custom colors to all the features of your thought box
+- Preview you change before apply

 ## Brought to you in part by Team Adaptable Antelopes